 The songs are all taught by ear, with no need for any previous experience, or the need to read music.
 The songs are usually arranged in simple harmonies, and you can chose the parts you want to sing.

-Helen is a trained primary teacher with over 20 years of experience.
+Helen is a PGCE trained teacher with over 20 years of experience.
 She has taught music to children of all ages, as well as adults.

 Helen trained in classical music from an early age, playing the violin and piano.
 Later on she began to develop her singing repertoire, and now performs regularly with the funky Latino Jazz originals band Loop the Moon.